 Frank Worthington never used shin pads, wore his socks round his ankles, scored some amazing goals and entertained thousands during a career spanning 25 years.

-One of his generation’s most colourful players both on and off the pitch, he enjoyed a career that took in 20 clubs and saw him win eight England caps.
+One of his generation’s most colourful players both on and off the pitch, he enjoyed a career that took in over 20 clubs and saw him win eight England caps.

 Famously described as “the working man’s George Best,” Worthington played for the likes of Huddersfield, Leicester and Bolton during a 24-year playing career.

 Renowned for enjoying the high life when at the peak of his powers, Worthington stood out on the field for wearing his shirt outside his shorts with his trademark hair falling over his shoulders.

 Born in 1948 in Halifax, West Yorkshire, Frank Worthington had football in his blood.
 His father played professionally and his mother and brothers were also involved in the game in one form or another.

 Beginning his career at Huddersfield in 1966, he enjoyed spells at Leicester City and Bolton Wanderers as well as playing in America, Sweden and South Africa.

 A flamboyant striker, he played in 22 consecutive Football League seasons from 1966 to 1987, scoring 266 goals in 882 appearances in all competitions.

 In 14 of those seasons, he played in the top division, notching 150 goals in 466 matches, and won the Golden Boot award in 1978/79 as the leading scorer ahead of the likes of Kenny Dalglish and Frank Stapleton.